 For some people, this may involve exercise, journaling, or connecting with others who are going through similar challenges.
 Some people find that humor (watching a funny movie or looking at funny depression memes) is an effective strategy for coping with depressive symptoms.

-Having a family with depression
+- Having a family history with it

-Certain personality traits, such as pessimism
+- Certain personality traits, such as pessimism

-Experiencing trauma or abuse
+- Experiencing trauma or abuse

-Other mental health conditions, such as anxiety or bipolar disorder
+- Other mental health conditions, such as anxiety or bipolar disorder

-Persistent feelings of sadness, numbness, or hopelessness
+- Persistent feelings of sadness, numbness, or hopelessness

-Decreased energy levels
+- Decreased energy levels

-Changes in appetite (eating too much or too little) and sleeping patterns (sleeping too much or too little)
+- Changes in appetite (eating too much or too little) and sleeping patterns (sleeping too much or too little)

-Loss of interest in usual activities
+- Loss of interest in usual activities

-Challenges with concentrating and decision making
+- Challenges with concentrating and decision-making

 Why Are Depression Memes Popular?

-Memes Can Be Very Relatable
+They Can Be Very Relatable